AspenMeow/SISCS/README.md

 # SISCS View

 ## StudentTermLegacyLevel.sql is for student term reporting view
+## StudentClass.sql is for student term reporting view

 <span style="color:red"> **Revision need to make change on enrollment status to make it independent of acad career.** </span>